Give us a missed call on

 GST return filing ensures transparency in tax transactions and allows businesses to claim Input Tax Credit (ITC).
 Non-compliance or delayed filing can result in penalties, disrupted ITC claims, and strained business operations.

-The filing process involves uploading accurate details, submitting tax liabilities, and verifying the data, either online or offline.
+The filing process involves uploading accurate details, submitting tax liabilities, and verifying the data, primarily through the GST portal using electronic verification methods.

 GSTR-2A Auto-drafted details of inward supplies (purchases) Recipients of goods and services Auto-generated